changeworld/azure-docs.pl-pl/articles/governance/policy/concepts/effects.md

 ### <a name="audit-properties"></a>Właściwości inspekcji

-Efekt inspekcji nie ma żadnych dodatkowych właściwości do użycia w **następnie** warunek definicji zasad.
+Efekt inspekcji nie ma żadnych dodatkowych właściwości do użycia w warunku **then** definicji zasad.

 ### <a name="audit-example"></a>Przykład inspekcji